Fulcrum Gallery: Shakespeare's Fulcrum Dinners

-Fulcrum gallery began, like all other galleries, having "regular" openings with tiny cups of white wine.
+Fulcrum gallery began, like many other galleries, having "regular" openings with tiny cups of white wine.
 But being raised in Arizona, Shakespeare's sense of hospitality moved her to offer food as well.
 After a particularly crowded opening, for which she had cooked all day, she noticed the neither she, nor none of her artists, staff or collectors had gotten anything to eat.
 As she sat in a restaurant, buying dinner for over 30 people, she wondered, "What's wrong with this picture?"
 So began her signature sit-down dinners every week, for friends and supporters of Actual Art.

 In 1997, Fulcrum Gallery moved to a two-level space, complete with outdoor sculpture garden for art to weather, and a firepole, at 480 Broome Street, in SoHo.
 This gallery was also artist-designed, by Tery Fugate-Wilcox.